 Burnout is one of those things I see all the time and it’s only becoming more and more of an issue.
-In fact, I’ve gone through it myself (both working my corporate job and then in the first couple years of starting HEAL) and many of the tools I’ve listed below are what’s helped me feel better.
+In fact, I’ve gone through it myself (both working a corporate job and then in the first couple years of starting HEAL) and many of the tools I’ve listed below are what’s helped me feel better.

 I also see burnout with everyone from stressed out 20-something-year-olds struggling to make their mark on the corporate world to women going through menopause who have put everyone but themselves first for years.